 I’m so delighted to have my friend and colleague Rick Clemons back on the show this episode.
 He was first with us way back on Episode 91 for an episode about his process of coming out later in life.
 Rick a father of two and the author of a book called Frankly My Dear, I’m Gay: A Late-bloomers Guide to Coming Out.
 He’s also the host of a great podcast called The Coming Out Lounge and he’s a life coach.

-One of Rick’s specialties is helping people through their coming out journeys.
+One of Rick’s specialities is helping people through their coming out journeys – from those who definitely know they are gay to those who might consider watch a hunk use his junk but aren’t 100% sure on their sexual orientation yet.
 Today Rick is back to help us learn how best to support friends and family members as they come out.
 We’re going to talk about what to say, what not to say, and what people really need from us when they’re revealing this important information about themselves.

 Here are some resources related to this episode.